Request for Letters of Intent (LOIs)

 The Women’s Health Research Program is a multi-disciplinary effort seeking to translate research findings into better clinical practices and outcomes.
 We share the IOM’s definition of women’s health: encompassing health conditions that are specific to women; are more common or more serious in women; have distinct causes or manifestations in women; have different outcomes or treatments in women; or have high morbidity or mortality in women (IOM Women’s Health Research Brief Report, September 2010).
 Successful proposals will address one or more of these categories of women’s health.

-A total of $100,000 will be granted between 2-3 select one-year projects.
+One or two peer-reviewed one-year projects will be funded, up to $50,000 each.
 Grantees may be considered for a second year of funding (up to an additional $50,000) that could be awarded based on progress, demonstrated need and fund availability at the end of year one.

 Criteria for funding of any proposal include: 1) meeting the goals of women’s health; and 2) the potential for proposed studies, if successfully completed, to generate extramural funding from NIH, NSF, and/or similar sources.